Finalists Frequently Asked Questions

 10. What time should I arrive in D.C. to give enough time to get to the hotel, settled, and ready for Sunday night's event kicking off Placement Week?

-Dinner Sunday evening (Nov 3, 2013) will start around 5 PM.
+Dinner Sunday evening (Nov 16, 2014) will start around 5 PM.
 Back-calculating from there, you will need to leave the hotel by 4:30 PM.
-To give yourself enough time to get settled into your hotel room and to take a deep breath after your travels, you should plan to check into your hotel room by 4:00 PM.
+To give yourself enough time to get settled into your hotel room and to take a deep breath after your travels, you should plan to check into your hotel room no later than 4:00 PM.
 This means that arrival into DCA around 3 PM will give you plenty of time to get to the hotel by 4 PM.
 Flying into IAD or BWI will translate into a 1.5 hr. minimum to get to the hotel (that's baggage claim to hotel estimate)...maybe less if you don't check your luggage (hard to do with a week's worth of business clothing).

 11. Where do I start looking for health insurance?
 My state Sea Grant program?
 My host office?
 Go on my own?
 How are insurance costs covered?